Cloud-Solutions-International/antikythera/WARP.md

 1. Create a feature branch
 2. Add tests for new functionality
 3. Run full test suite (`mvn test`)
+4. Ensure tests pass (requires cloned `antikythera-sample-project` and `antikythera-test-helper`)
-4. Update this documentation if needed
+5. Update this documentation if needed
-5. Create a pull request
+6. Create a pull request

+**Testing Requirements:**
+- Must have `antikythera-sample-project` and `antikythera-test-helper` cloned
+- JVM flags required: `--add-opens java.base/java.util.stream=ALL-UNNAMED`
+- Java 21+ required for compilation
+- ~620 unit and integration tests must pass

+**Common Development Tasks:**
+- Adding new Spring Data JPA method keywords → Update `MethodToSQLConverter`
+- Supporting new database dialects → Extend `DatabaseDialect` enum and add conversion logic
+- Adding new expression types → Extend `Evaluator.evaluateExpression()`
+- Adding new parser types → Create new parser extending `AbstractCompiler`

 For questions or issues, refer to the project repository or contact the maintainers.